Best Mobile Card Readers for UK Businesses

 Charging an amount via the SumUp Air card reader is a simple task in the connected smartphone application - Source: Expert Market

 While it charges fast, the SumUp Air only has a battery life of around 500 transactions: the shortest duration we’ve tested.
-That’s understandable given the reader’s size compared to other POS devices, and 500 transactions isn’t small by any means, but it is something high-volume businesses should be aware of.
+500 transactions isn’t small by any means, but it is something high-volume businesses should be aware of.

-We recommend SumUp for small businesses that are on the move and need a reader with a 4G connection.
-Even its non-4G connected card reader, the SumUp Air, is a solid choice for on-the-go operations since it is more portable than any other card reader we’ve tested and works offline if you lose connection.
+We recommend SumUp for small businesses that are on the move and don’t process more than 50 transactions in a day, such as tradespeople or other merchants who offer services.
+The SumUp Air is a solid choice for on-the-go operations since it’s highly portable and works offline if you lose connection.

-4. Zettle by PayPal – Best For PayPal Business Account Holders
+4. Zettle Card Reader 2: Best For PayPal Business Account Holders

 4.2